Infinitary logic: Concepts expressible in infinitary logic

 In the language of set theory the following statement expresses foundation:

 Unlike the axiom of foundation, this statement admits no non-standard interpretations.
 The concept of well-foundedness can only be expressed in a logic that allows infinitely many quantifiers in an individual statement.
 As a consequence many theories, including Peano arithmetic, which cannot be properly axiomatised in finitary logic, can be in a suitable infinitary logic.
 Other examples include the theories of non-archimedean fields and torsion-free groups.
 These three theories can be defined without the use of infinite quantification; only infinite junctions are needed.

+Truth predicates for countable languages are definable in $\mathcal L_{\omega_1,\omega}$.